Bandwidth/ap-docs/methods/phoneNumbers/postPhoneNumbers.md

 {% common %}

-### Example: Allocate a phone number to your account
+### Example 1 of 1: Allocate a phone number to your account
 To allocate the phone number {number} with the name "home phone" and the fallbackNumber {fallback_number} you can make calls with it, send the following request:

 {% sample lang="bash" %}